Think about how churches were just before the pandemic hit.

 Will you still end up with some people at the back with the arms crossed wanting to hide out in the dark?
 Of course.

-But you likely have more who want to sample something real, who want to experience something different, who are ready to engaging faster.
+But you likely have more who want to sample something real, who want to experience something different, who are ready to engage faster.

 2. People Want Transformation, Not Information

 Attractional church has seen thousands, probably millions, of people move into an authentic relationship with Jesus.
 Please hear that.

 But sometimes what we’ve done (I say “we” because I’ve done this) is we tend to share information about Jesus or Christianity when we preach or host services.
 There was a day when that was really helpful, and that’s still not an entirely bad instinct.
 Who, after all, wants to lose people completely?

 But remember, we now have the full-on internet that swallows daily life whole.
 We are drowning in a sea of information.

 Fast forward to church, and guess what?
 People aren’t looking for information.
 They’re looking for transformation.

 Today, information is everywhere.
 Transformation is scarce.

 3. Transcendent is Connecting More Than Immanent Right Now

 Both the digital explosion and the cynicism of our age have left people hungering for a transcendent touch.
 Think about the explosive rise of porn.
 People are looking for intimacy, but of course, in porn, get just the opposite.
 They’re looking for more.

 People are hungry for true community, deeper experiences, and authentic transcendence.

 Which is why churches that are growing are focusing more and more on creating experiences that engage more than just the head on a Sunday…but also engage the heart and relationship.